Sparkle 2 has a command line utility that can update Sparkle-based applications and bundles.

 Allows prompting the user for an authorization dialog prompt if the

-installer package.
-Without passing this, an exit status of 3 is returned
+Without passing this, an exit status of 3 is returned if an update

 if the user cancels the authorization prompt.